 What to See in Kyoto: Best Places to Visit

 Remarkably, all but one of the 17 sites designated as UNESCO’s Historic Monuments of Ancient Kyoto showcase stunning examples of religious architecture.
 Continue reading for a more in-depth virtual experience of these extraordinary places to visit in Kyoto.
-The sights and attraction which we visited were definitely not to be missed.
+The sights and attractions of Kyoto which we visited in November 2023 were definitely not to be missed.
 Here, we have a complete travel guide on what to see in Kyoto.

 Kyoto City Tour Helpful Links